CSFC 2025 Priority Bill List

 • Substitution of a member who is a licensed plumber who may be employed by the department of regulatory agencies for a member from the plumbing industry;

-• Substitution of one member from the division of fire prevention and control for a member from the construction design or producer industry ;
+• Removal of a member from the construction design or producer industry;

-• Addition of 3 members from factory-built structure construction;
+• Substitution of 3 members from factory-built structure construction for 2 members from manufactured housing;

 • Subtraction of one of the 2 current members from the tiny home industry;